 - BCaBAs must pass the BCaBA certification exam (and meet the organization’s other eligibility requirements).

-Are you interested in becoming a BCBA or a BCaBA?
+Interested in Becoming a BCBA or a BCaBA?

 At UMass Lowell, courses are taught by expert behavior analysts from around the country who work for some of the most respected centers for autism treatment and research.